openghg/openghg/doc/source/tutorials/local/Adding_new_data/Adding_observation_data.rst

 To access the surface data we have added so far we can use the ``get_obs_surface`` function and pass keywords for the site code, species and inlet height to retrieve our data.
+Using `get_*` functions will only allow one set of data to be returned and will give details if this is not the case.

 In this case we want to extract the carbon dioxide (“co2”) data from the Tacolneston data (“TAC”) site measured at the “185m” inlet: